-(a) This contract may only be amended in accordance with the procedures set out in the National Energy Retail Law.

-For Victorian customers the procedures are set out in section 40A of the Electricity Industry Act and section 48 Gas Industry Act.

-(b) We must publish any amendments to this contract on our website.
+- (a) This contract may only be amended in accordance with the procedures set out in the Electricity Industry Act and Gas Industry Act. - (b) We must publish any amendments to this contract on our website.

 Simplified explanation of terms

 billing cycle means the regular recurrent period for which you receive a bill from us;